xuyfe/sds431-final-project/README.md

 Our project refits existing algorithmic redistricting methods to explicitly optimize for a specific party’s objectives.
 While current approaches lack explicit mechanisms and practical implementation toward the goal of optimizing toward one party or another, we develop an algorithm that explicitly optimizes towards a single party’s objectives, incorporating past election data to redistrict maps to create districts with equal population, a measure of compactness, and, most importantly, strategically distributed voters.
-Furthermore, we will use real-world voting data to construct measures of expectation and variance to assess to what extent a certain district configuration can benefit a party — and to that extent, use these metrics to optimize the redistricting towards a specific party’s interests.
-We also fill a gap in optimizing long-term favor-ability of redistricting plans.
+We also fill a gap in optimizing long-term favorability of redistricting plans.
 Since the census and subsequent redistricting (on the congressional level) occurs every ten years, as time passes, the variance of voting result from the initial district plan often deviates.
 We capture the extent of this deviation from past historical data and propose ways to incorporate the variance of these temporal shifts into the redistricting algorithm.
-Therefore, our algorithm will be better equipped to ensure party success in both the short term (1–2 years) and the long term (7–8 years).
+Therefore, our algorithm will be better equipped to predict party success in both the short term (1–2 years) and the long term (7–8 years).

 ### Data Collection